Schmigadoon! (musical): Washington, D.C. (2025)

 The musical premiered at the Eisenhower Theater at the Kennedy Center in Washington, D.C., as part of the Broadway Center Stage series from January 31 until February 9, 2025.
 The production was directed and choreographed by Gattelli.
 Reprising their workshop roles were Brightman as Josh, Chase as Melissa, Del Aguila as Reverend Layton and Oscar as Mayor Menlove.
-Ann Harada reprised her role from the television series as Florence Menlove.
-New cast included McKenzie Kurtz as Betsy, Isabelle McCalla as Emma, Javier Muñoz as Doc Lopez, Angel Reda as the Countess, Emily Skinner as Mildred, and Ryan Vasquez as Danny.
-The production featured orchestrations by Doug Besterman (who served as an executive music producer and orchestrator for the television series) and designs by Scott Pask (set), Linda Cho (costumes), Jen Schriever (lighting), Haley Parcher (sound) and Tom Watson (hair and makeup).
+Ann Harada reprised her role from the original series as Florence Menlove.
+New cast members included McKenzie Kurtz as Betsy, Isabelle McCalla as Emma, Javier Muñoz as Doc Lopez, Angel Reda as the Countess, Emily Skinner as Mildred, Ryan Vasquez as Danny, and Ayaan Diop as Carson.
+The production featured orchestrations by Doug Besterman (who served as an executive music producer and orchestrator for the television series) and designs by Scott Pask (scenery), Linda Cho (costumes), Jen Schriever (lighting), Haley Parcher (sound) and Tom Watson (hair and makeup).

 Broadway (2026)

-The production is scheduled to transfer to Broadway, beginning in previews on April 4, 2026, at the Nederlander Theatre, with an official opening scheduled for April 20.
-It will again be directed and choreographed by Gatelli.
-Brightman and Chase are set to reprise the roles of Josh and Melissa.
-Designs are to be by Pask (sets), Cho (costumes), Donald Holder (lighting), Walter Trarbach (sound), and Watson (hair and makeup).
+The production opened on Broadway on April 20, 2026, having begun previews on April 4, at the Nederlander Theatre.
+It is again directed and choreographed by Gatelli.
+Brightman, Chase, Oscar, Harada, McCalla, Kurtz, and Diop all reprise their Washington roles, with new cast members including Ana Gasteyer as Mildred, Maulik Pancholy as Reverend Layton and the Leprechaun, Ivan Hernandez as Doc, and Max Clayton (a Washington ensemble member) as Danny.
+Pask, Cho, and Watson returned to design scenery, costumes, and hair and makeup, respectively, with Donald Holder designing lighting and Walter Trarbach designing sound.
+Producers include Lorne Michaels, who also served as a producer on the original series.
+The production was nominated for twelve Tony Awards, tied for the most in the season, winning four: best musical, book, score and orchestrations.
+A cast recording was released digitally on August 21, 2026.
+The production is expected to run into at least April 2027.

+North American tour (planned)

+A North American tour is planned to begin in late 2027 beginning at the Hippodrome Theatre at the France-Merrick Performing Arts Center in Baltimore, Maryland.